19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 “qualifying aircraft parts” means such parts and equipment as are designed and built for exclusive use on an aircraft;

-“ship” means a ship (including an oil rig) which is not designed or adapted for use for recreation or pleasure and excludes any vessel licensed under the Maritime and Port Authority of Singapore Act (Cap.
+“ship” means any ship (including an oil rig) but does not include any ship —

+(i) that is licensed under the Maritime and Port Authority of Singapore Act (Cap.
 170A) as a passenger harbour craft or pleasure craft;

+(ii) in respect of which a vessel permit has been granted by the Public Utilities Board under regulations made under the Public Utilities Act (Cap.
+261); or

+(iii) that is designed or adapted for use for recreation or pleasure and is so used within Singapore (unless the use within Singapore is for such purpose that is incidental to its use outside Singapore as the Comptroller may allow);

+[20/2010 wef 01/01/2011]

 (b) the services in subsection (3)(e) include —